conda-forge/conda-forge.github.io/src/maintainer/adding_pkgs.rst

 There are, currently, three ways to generate a recipe:

 #.
-If the package is a python package on the pypi repository, you can generate the recipe with the help of Grayskull.
+If the package is a python package on the PyPI repository, you can generate the recipe with the help of Grayskull.
 #.
 If it is an R package from `CRAN <https://cran.r-project.org/>`_, kindly
    start by using the `conda-forge helper script for R recipes <https://github.com/bgruening/conda_r_skeleton_helper>`_ instead.
    Then if necessary, you can make manual edits to the recipe.